xkennawb/golf-handicap-calculator/START_HERE.md

 ### Core Sections
 - 📅 **TODAY'S RESULTS** - Latest round(s) with bullet points
   - Shows course name (Warringah or other courses)
-  - If 18 holes played: Shows both "Front 9:" and "Back 9:" sections
+  - If 18 holes played: Shows both "FRONT 9 🚩" and "BACK 9 ⛳" sections (uppercase with flag emojis)
   - Each player listed with points and gross score
+  - 🔗 **Scorecard URL link** displayed after date header (if available from Tag Heuer)
 - 📊 **SEASON LEADERBOARD** - Year stats with trend indicators (📈📉➡️) and bullet points
   - Includes average gross score for each player
-  - **DNQ indicator** for players with less than 10 rounds (need 10 to qualify)
+  - **DNQ indicator** for players with less than 10 rounds: "(⚠️ DNQ)" (need 10 to qualify)
+  - **Only shows active players** (those who have played at least 1 round in current season)
-- 🏅 **MONTHLY TOURNAMENT** - Current month only
+- 🏅 **MONTHLY TOURNAMENT** - Current month only with bullet points
+  - Separate bullet points for average points and number of rounds
 - 📈 **PERFORMANCE TRENDS** - Continuous line graphs showing year-long form
   - Spark line visualization for each player (Jan-Dec)
   - Carries forward last value when no rounds played (smooth trend)